History of human rights: Late 20th century

 According to historian Samuel Moyn the next major landmark in human rights happened in the 1970s.
 Human rights were included in point VII of the Helsinki Accords, which was signed in 1975 by thirty-five states, including the United States, Canada, and all European states except Albania and Andorra.

 During his inaugural speech in 1977, the 39th President of the United States Jimmy Carter made human rights a pillar of United States foreign policy.
 Human rights advocacy organization Amnesty International later won the Nobel Peace Prize also in 1977.
 Carter, who was instrumental to the Camp David accord peace treaty would himself win the Nobel Peace Prize in 2002 "for his decades of untiring effort to find peaceful solutions to international conflicts, to advance democracy and human rights, and to promote economic and social development".

+Karel Vasak proposed a categorization to illustrate, more or less, how human rights evolved throughout the 20th century.
+He identified three generations of human rights: first-generation civil and political rights (e.g., the right to life and political participation), second-generation economic, social, and cultural rights (e.g., the right to subsistence), and third-generation solidarity rights (e.g., the rights to peace and a clean environment).
+The third generation remains the most debated, lacking both legal and political recognition.

 21st century

 Human rights advocacy has continued into the early 21st century, centred around achieving greater economic and political freedom.
 In July 2022, the United Nations General Assembly adopted a resolution in which it is recognized that everyone on the planet has a right to a healthy environment.
 It called on states to step up efforts to ensure their people have access to a "clean, healthy and sustainable environment."

+Several authors advocate in this century for the recognition of new generations of human rights, though its content remains unclear and lacks a unified proposal.
+These new groups of rights encompasses rights related to technological advancements, digital rights, and broader concepts of humanity's relationship with technology and the environment.
+Suggested rights include equal access to digital resources, digital self-determination, security, and control over personal data.

+Some theorists, particularly in India and Africa (e.g., the Ubuntu philosophy), consider imperative to shift from an individualistic and societal approach to rights toward a more communitarian perspective.
+Other scholars advocate grounding human rights in the inherent dignity and relational nature of the human person.
+Finally, some authors seek to integrate these perspectives by rooting human rights in a deeper understanding of the "human person."
+For example, David Walsh emphasizes that the person is fundamentally a relational being, combining in this way the best of the individualistic, societal, and communitarian approaches.